Slopezs848/DSCI-Team-B-/README.md

 **Modeling for Autistic Spectrum Disorder Screening Data for Children Dataset**

+**Project Overview:** This project aims to develop a machine learning-based application for early autism detection in children, using a dataset introduced by Fadi Fayez Thabtah from the Department of Digital Technology at the Manukau Institute of Technology.
+The application leverages behavioral and demographic features to accurately predict autism spectrum disorder (ASD) traits, supporting timely intervention and improved long term outcomes.

-**Description:** This dataset contains information related to the screening of autistic spectrum disorder (ASD) in children.
+**Data Set Description:** This dataset contains information related to the screening of autistic spectrum disorder (ASD) in children with 292 instances and 21 attributes, including 10 behavioural scores and other demographic information. .
 It includes various demographic and behavioral features that are used to identify potential ASD cases.

-**Attributes:**
+**Behavioral Scores include:**

 - **A1_Score:** Integer - The answer code for the first question in the AQ-10-Child questionnaire (0 or 1).